milgra/zenmusic/README.md

 two big parts : ui - glyph, text, view handling, rendering and compositing media transcoding : media file decoding, playing, metadata and cover art encoding

+ui -
+gl-connector layer - the higher layers sending triangles to it with texture ids, renders these triangles with textures ui_compositor - collects view rectangles, puts view textures into texture maps, sends textures and vertexes to gl_connector layer ui_generator - collects views, sets up texture channels, renders view bitmaps in background thread ui_manager - it has the root view for the ui, resends views to generator when add/remove happened